Taya Valkyrie: Longest-reigning Knockouts Champion (2019–2021)

 At Homecoming, which took place on January 6, 2019, Valkyrie won the Impact Knockouts Championship after the special guest referee Gail Kim (whom Blanchard had attacked during their match) performed her finishing move that allowed Valkyrie to execute her own finishing move before she pinned her.
 On the March 15 episode of Impact Wrestling, Valkyrie turned heel once again by low blowing Brian Cage, which allowed her real-life husband Johnny Impact (who also turned heel) to attack Cage.
 On the April 12 episode of Impact Wrestling, Valkyrie and Impact defeated Brian Cage and Jordynne Grace.
 Valkyrie would then successfully defend the Knockouts Championship against Jordynne Grace at Rebellion, and furthermore against Rosemary, Su Yung and Havok in a Monster's Ball match at Slammiversary XVII and then in against Tenille Dashwood at Bound for Glory.

 Following on from her win at Slammiversary, Taya would have one more defence in Mexico which was easily won against a much smaller opponent.
 This meant Valkyrie would exceed the timeframe in which Tarryn Terrell held the championship and Impact confirmed Valkyrie as the new longest reigning champion.
 She defended the title against Tenille Dashwood at Bound for Glory 2019 and Jordynne Grace and ODB at Hard to Kill.
 She would lose the title during Impact Wrestling television tapings in Mexico City against Grace, ending her reign at 377 days.
 Valkyrie became the second woman to challenge for the Impact World Championship challenging Tessa Blanchard.
 The two together meant this was the first ever main event featuring two women in a world title match.
 Blanchard defeated Valkyrie to retain.

 On the January 19, 2021, episode of Impact!, the storyline around finding who shot John E. Bravo ended when Valkyrie was revealed as the culprit.
 This was written to explain Valkyrie's departure from Impact Wrestling.

 Return to AAA (2018–2021)

-Taya Valkyrie at LAX Fan Fest in Los Angeles County in 2020.

 On October 31, AAA announced the return of Taya as an Impact representative through Facebook Watch called Lucha Capital.
 On November 14, on her return, Taya was defeated by Australian Suicide in the first round.
 On December 5, Taya defeated La Hiedra in the semifinal.
 On December 19, Taya defeated Keyra and Vanilla by winning the Women's Lucha Capital tournament and that same night she got an opportunity for the AAA Reina de Reinas Championship of Lady Shani for a future match.

 On September 15, 2019, Valkyrie wrestled in the Impact Wrestling and AAA event Lucha Invades NY, defeating Tessa Blanchard to become AAA Reina de Reinas Champion for the third time.
 Upon signing with WWE, on February 24, 2021, Valkyrie vacated the Reina de Reinas Championship, ending her reign at 528 days.